 I think for many people practicing the Buddhist teachings, the “Dharma,” if we’re sincere, we find that our goal is really just to make this life a little bit easier and more happy.
 And this is fine – it’s what I call “Dharma-Lite” rather than “Real Thing Dharma.”
 It’s a first step.
 The real thing is to work for better rebirths, basically to continue having a precious human rebirth lifetime after lifetime.
 But if you don’t believe in rebirth, how can you sincerely aim for getting a good one?
 To understand rebirth, we need to understand what is reborn, the nature of the continuity of the mind, the nature of the self, and so on.
 Actually, aiming for a good rebirth is not specifically Buddhist.
 Christians and other religions aim for this too; in the case of Christianity, it’s a rebirth in heaven.

 The next goal would be to achieve liberation from uncontrollably recurring rebirth.
 Hindu religions aim for this too.
 So we have to understand what Buddhism actually means by this liberation, and what the methods to achieve it are.
-Then of course, the ultimate goal is to aim for the enlightened state of a Buddha – this is unique to Buddhism.
+Then, of course, the ultimate goal is to aim for the enlightened state of a Buddha – this is unique to Buddhism.

 Step by Step

 When we look at the Buddhist teachings, we can see that they are in stages.
 One insight follows another, and it’s important to respect this because if we just say, “I want to become a Buddha so I can help all sentient beings” without any basis for it, then it’s just meaningless words.
 Are we really aiming to liberate and bring to enlightenment every insect in the universe?
 Probably not.
 It requires an almost unimaginable scope of mind to actually aim for that and really mean it, and so we have to build up to that gradually.
-We do that by examining each of the teachings with what I translate as the “four axioms,” the four points of view for examining something, and we start with the most basis points of the Dharma.
+We do that by examining each of the teachings with what I translate as the “four axioms,” the four points of view for examining something, and we start with the most basic points of the Dharma.